 Award-Winning Care.
 Close to Home.

 From diagnosis through treatment, you can count on the latest advancements in technology and a highly skilled team of Jefferson cancer specialists to provide seamless and effective care.
 If more advanced care is needed, you can rest assured knowing that the Sidney Kimmel Cancer Center — Washington Township and Sidney Kimmel Cancer Center — Cherry Hill are members of Sidney Kimmel Cancer Network at Jefferson in Philadelphia, providing you with even greater access to world-class care.
 Sidney Kimmel Cancer Center — Washington Township physicians work cooperatively with Jefferson specialists, maintaining communications and collaboration throughout your care journey.

 Medical Oncology Program

 Vice Chair, Medical Oncology; Chief of Cancer Services, Jefferson Health - New Jersey; Sidney Kimmel Cancer Center - Jefferson Health

-Dr. López is Vice Chair of Medical Oncology Sidney Kimmel Medical College and Chief of Cancer Services at Jefferson Health - New Jersey; Sidney Kimmel Cancer Center - Jefferson Health.
+Dr. López is Professor and Vice Chair of Medical Oncology Sidney Kimmel Medical College and Chief of Cancer Services at Sidney Kimmel Cancer Center - Jefferson Health – New Jersey.
 Dr. López joined Jefferson in 2018 from the Huntsman Cancer Institute in Salt Lake City, UT, where she was Director of Cancer Health Equality and Inclusion and served as Associate Vice President of Health Equality and Inclusion at the University of Utah Health.
-A board-certified Medical Oncologist, she has extensive experience in in breast and gynecological cancers, integrative medicine, telehealth and cancer disparities.
-Currently, Dr. L López is President of the American College of Physicians, the largest medical specialty organization in the U.S. Additionally, her strong commitment to cancer disparities is reflected in her leadership of the American Society of Clinical Oncology as former Chair of the Health Equity Committee and with the Association of American Medical Colleges where she serves as Member of the Steering Committee of the Group of Women in Medicine and Science.
+A board-certified Medical Oncologist, Dr. Lopez’s clinical expertise is in women’s malignancies, integrative medicine and oncology, and telehealth.
+Dr. López is President-Emeritus of the American College of Physicians, the largest medical specialty organization in the U.S. Her strong commitment to health equity is reflected in her work with the American Society of Clinical Oncology as former Chair of the Health Equity Committee and with the Association of American Medical Colleges where she serves as Member of the Steering Committee of the Group of Women in Medicine and Science.
 Her areas of expertise and research focus include cancer prevention, integrative oncology, and innovations in healthcare.